YianKim/YianKim/README.md

-Yian Kim is currently a graduate student(M.S.) majoring in statistics at Dongguk University in Seoul.

-He is also a researcher in the Data Mining Lab.
+Hello!
+I'm Yian Kim, I'm currently a graduate student(M.S.) majoring in statistics at Dongguk University in Seoul.
+And I also a researcher in the Data Mining Lab.

-Yian Kim is interested in...
+Interested in...

-  *Statistical Learning
+  * Statistical Learning
-  *Uncertainty Qualification
+  * Uncertainty Qualification
-  *Class Imbalance
+  * Class Imbalance
-  *Semi-Supervised Learning
+  * Semi-Supervised Learning